-19.2 Formal Amine Nomenclature: X-alkanamine, N-alkyl-X-alkanamine, etc.
+19.2 Formal Amine Nomenclature: alkan-x-amine, N-alkylalkan-x-amine, etc.

-- 1. For core name, choose longest C-chain to which nitrogen is attached, and call it X-alkanamine - Number from end nearer N - Be sure to specify with a number which carbon has the nitrogen - The nitrogen does not count as a number itself. - 2.
-Substituents on the nitrogen (rather than on carbon) are designated as "N-alkyl" - The position of substituents on a carbon are always designated by the carbon's number - this is the first time we've had a substituent on something other than carbon, so it's location is designated by "N-" rather than by a number - 3.
+- 1. For core name, choose longest C-chain to which nitrogen is attached, and call it alkan-x-amine (including for alkan-1-amines) - Number from end nearer N - Be sure to specify with a number which carbon has the nitrogen - The nitrogen does not count as a number itself. - 2.
+Substituents on the nitrogen (rather than on carbon) are designated as "N-" - Unlike substituents on a carbon, which are always designated by the carbon's number - The "N-" does not factor into alphabetizing.
+Ex: "N-ethyl" goes before "3-methyl" - 3.
 NH2 as a Substituent: "Amino"